In the Gig Economy, Customers are Complicit in Labor Exploitation

 “In businesses, we’ve seen a shift: transferring costs and risks of work to the workers… and managerial responsibilities onto the customers,” Medappa notes.

-Riyaj Shaikh, a researcher of gig work from the University of Stockholm, once accompanied a delivery worker on a ride-along to one such gated community.
+Riyaj Shaikh, a researcher of gig work from the University of Stockholm, spoke about a delivery worker’s experience in one such gated community.
 A tussle over-delivering food to a Covid19 patient at their doorstep ended in the worker paying for the food after leaving it with the guard and facing accusations of having tampered with it.
 In another instance, a worker who Shaikh had seen wearing a mask was notified of a complaint saying he hadn’t worn one.

 Related on The Swaddle: